wataruito/PCbox-for-rodent-behavior/README.md

   - Synchronize up to 3 cameras (signal level: 3.3V).
   - Auditory stimulus by a built-in soundboard using wav files.
   - TTL trigger for one shocker (Med Associate XXXX).
-  - Three 28V power supplies for fans and lamps.
+  - Three 28V power supplies for fans and lights.
-  - Digital IOs to trigger your recording system.
+  - Digital IOs to send triggers to your recording system.
   - Generate sinusoidal analog signal to control two external LED drivers.

   **Possible connections**<BR>